SysKitTeam/docs-point/common-tasks/manually-request-permissions-review.md

 ![Permissions Review overview screen](../.gitbook/assets/manually-request-permissions-review_review-overview.png)

-Find detailed information on how to [monitor the progress of the created Permissions Review, here](monitor-permissions-review.md).
+Find detailed information on how to [monitor the progress of the created Permissions Review here](monitor-permissions-review.md).

 ## Resource Owners